ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 It can provide very detailed information about the timing and performance of individual application procedures.

-CrayPat can perform two types of performance analysis: *sampling* experiments and *tracing* experiments.
-A sampling experiment probes the code at a predefined interval and produces a report based on these statistics.
+CrayPat can perform two types of performance analysis, *sampling* experiments and *tracing* experiments.
+A sampling experiment probes the code at a predefined interval and produces a report based on the data collected.
 A tracing experiment explicitly monitors the code performance within named routines.
 Typically, the overhead associated with a tracing experiment is higher than that associated with a sampling experiment but provides much more detailed information.
 The key to